This post may contain affiliate links. Please read our disclosure policy.

 rolling potato gnocchi dough into long ropes.

-1. Cutting Gnocchi: Cut the ropes into 3/4-inch pieces.
-Gently press each piece against a fork to create grooves.
-Place the cut gnocchi on a floured baking sheet to prevent sticking.
+1. Cut the Gnocchi: Cut the ropes into 3/4-inch pieces.
+To create grooves, gently press each piece against the back of a fork.
+Place the gnocchi on a floured baking sheet to prevent sticking.

 uncooked potato gnocchi on a floured cutting board next to a fork.

-1. Resting the Gnocchi: Cover the gnocchi with a towel and let them rest for 10 minutes.
+1. Cover the Gnocchi: Cover the gnocchi with a towel and let them rest for 10 minutes.

-2. Boiling Gnocchi: Bring a 3-quart pot of salted water (about 1/2 tablespoon kosher salt for a 3-quart pot) to a boil.
-Gently add the gnocchi and stir once with a slotted spoon.
+2. Boil the Gnocchi: Bring a 3-quart pot of salted water (about 1/2 tablespoon kosher salt) to a boil.
+Carefully add the gnocchi and stir once with a slotted spoon.

-3. Cooking Gnocchi: Cook until the gnocchi float to the surface, which typically takes 1-2 minutes.
-Remove them using a slotted spoon and drain on a paper towel-lined plate.
+3. Cook the Gnocchi: Cook until the gnocchi float to the surface, about 1–2 minutes.
+Remove them with a slotted spoon and drain on a paper towel-lined plate.

 potato gnocchi cooking in a large pot of boiling water.

-1. Serving: Toss the cooked gnocchi with olive oil and either refrigerate for up to 3 days or immediately sauté in butter or olive oil until heated through and lightly browned.
-Finish with grated Parmesan cheese.
+1. Serve the Gnocchi: Toss the cooked gnocchi with olive oil to prevent sticking.
+You can refrigerate them for up to 3 days, or sauté them immediately in butter or olive oil until lightly browned.
+Serve with grated Parmesan cheese.

 gnocchi with butter and sage in a green bowl next to a brown napkin.